AmirGoldental/MatlabQuickUI/README.md

 str = QuickUI(filename)

 **Description**
-QuickUI displays a user intepface and waits for the user to input and press Ok key.
+QuickUI displays a user interface and waits for the user to input and press Ok key.
 If the user closes, then input returns an empty matrix.

 **Input Arguments**